How to create a registration form in HTML

 6. Use CSS to style the form elements and make the form visually appealing.

-Make your life easier by signing up to Paperform, which empowers you to build beautiful, smart forms in seconds without any code.
+Alternatively, make your life easier by using our Free HTML Form Creator that auto-generates the HTML code for your form, or signing up to Paperform, which empowers you to build beautiful, smart forms in seconds without any code.

 Want to build forms with no-code?